obliviateandsurrender/Qure/README.md

-This project implements Quantum Transformer model to forecast time series data coming from health sector and implements quantum transformer to classify the time series data as malignant or benign.
+This project implements Quantum Transformer model to forecast time series data coming from health sector and implements quantum anamoly detector to classify the time series data as malignant or benign.
+We compare our results to the classical deep learning counterparts.

 There are two major components in this project :